 How to manage the coincidence sorter with more than one system: the Tri Coincidence Sorter approach of view of the code, is coincidence pulses processor.
 So we have a coincidence chain as input with a singles chain.
 We have also to define a time window to search the coincident coincidence-singles within this window.
 We test the time difference between the average time of the tow singles of the coincidence pulse and the time of every single of the singles chain in question.
 We have as output of this module two trees of ROOT: one tree contain the coincidences which have at first one coincident single with every one of them.
-The second tree contain the coincident singles and it is generated automatically with name of coincidence tree+"CSingles".
-For example if we call the coincidence "triCoinc", so the name of the singles tree will be "triCoincCSingles".
-This singles tree contain the same branches as any singles tree with an additional branch named "triCID" from (tri coincidence ID) and it has the same value for all singles which are in coincidence with one coincidence pulse.
+The second tree contain the coincidence is and it is generated automatically with name of coincidence tree+"CSingles".
+For example if we call the coincidence is any singles tree with an additional branch named "triCID" from (tri coincidence ID) and it has the same value for all singles which are in coincidence with one coincidence pulse.